disaverio/observer/README.md

 ### Observer execution context
-To bind observer execution to a context you can clearly pass the binded version, like `.addObserver(myObserver.bind(myObj))`.
+To bind observer execution to a context you can clearly pass the binded version: `.addObserver(myObserver.bind(myObj))`.

 Otherwise you can set the execution context by a property, passing an object to `addObserver()` with `fn` and `context`.
 ```js